-The Department of Communication Sciences and Professional Counseling is housed in the College of Education (COE) at the University of West Georgia, and is home to the graduate degree programs in Counseling with an emphasis in College Student Affairs and the Doctorate in Higher Education Administration as well as undergraduate and graduate degree programs in Speech Language Pathology.
+The Department of Counseling, Higher Education, and Speech Language Pathology is housed in the College of Education (COE) at the University of West Georgia, and is home to the graduate degree programs in Counseling, College Student Affairs and the Doctorate in Higher Education Administration as well as undergraduate and graduate degree programs in Speech Language Pathology.

-It is the policy of CSC to actively recruit students from a variety of backgrounds, experiences, and cultural influences.
+It is the policy of CHS to actively recruit students from a variety of backgrounds, experiences, and cultural influences.
 Our faculty and students have diverse backgrounds, and the program strives to maintain multicultural awareness and appreciation.
 The department is committed to recruiting even more students and faculty from diverse backgrounds.